 Results

 The best models by AIC were found to differ between the three study areas (Table 1).
-However, non-Euclidean space use with density dependent on habitat quality were the top models in case of each study area.
-Having fitted such a model, it is possible to find the estimated least-cost path between any points in the survey region.
-Non-Euclidean distance metrics were estimated using a function (Appendix I) based on literature (ref.
-XX).
-The function, a variation of the one proposed by Royle et al. xx was used given high correlation between parameters in case of the latter.
+Non-uniform space use with movement cost affected by ruggedness and with density dependent on habitat were the top models in case of each study area.
+Having fitted such a models and estimated the cost of movement as a function of ruggedness, it is possible to find the estimated least-cost path between any points in the survey region.

-Additional support for these models was provided by the fact that the least-cost paths between separate high usage regions traversed exactly the routes between them that had been identified prior to analysis as “bridges’’ between the high-usage habitats – because of intervening “islands’’ of good habitat (see Fig. 2a, for example).
-On the basis of habitat covariates, the fitted models reproduced the connectivity patterns that had been expected prior to analysis, even though no information on connectivity itself was provided to the model.
-This matched more than 35,000 GPS locations from 20 snow leopards, and explained the non-uniform ranging patterns of the snow leopards around their activity centres (Fig. 2b).
+Additional support for these models was provided by the fact that the least-cost paths between separate high usage regions traversed exactly the routes between them that had been identified from the telemetry data (see Fig. 2a, for example).
+On the basis of a habitat ruggedness covariate, the fitted models reproduced the connectivity patterns that had been expected prior to analysis, even though no information on connectivity itself was provided to the model.

 Density estimates varied with habitat each of the three study areas.
 Topography affected the expected encounter rate at distance zero from an activity centre (parameter λ0) in case of strictly protected and partially protected study areas, whereas water affected it in the strictly protected area, which was sampled in the summer.
-The effect of water was marginal on the unprotected and partially protected study areas which were sampled in winter and autumn respectively.
+The effect of water was marginal on the expected encounter rate at distance zero from activity centre in the unprotected and partially protected study areas that were sampled in winter and autumn respectively.

 The estimated conditional probability density function of activity centre locations and our estimated density surface based on habitat covariates produced starkly different maps (Fig. 4a & 4b).
-The latter is a valid representation of activity centre distribution, whereas the former is not.
+The latter is a valid representation of activity centre distribution.

-Population estimates for the most parsimonious models differed between 7% and 31% when compared with the estimates from the null models that considered flat density, no effect of covariates on detection probability and uniform ranging patterns.
+Population estimates for the most parsimonious models differed between 7% and 31% when compared with the estimates from the null models that considered flat density, no effect of covariates on detection probability and uniform ranging patterns (Table XX).
+Each of the top models were at least 2 AICc values superior to the null models, thus implying that they fitted the data far better while at the same time minimizing the number of parameters used.

 Mean snow leopard densities in the three study areas ranged between 0.57xx (95% CI =0.56-0.68) per 100 km2 in the unprotected, to 0.69 (95% CI = 0.66-0.88) per 100 km2 in the partially protected, and 0.93 (95% CI = 0.68-2.06) per 100 km2 in the strictly protected study area.
-It is important to note that these differences also reflect the spatial extent of the quality of the snow leopard habitat available to snow leopards in each of the study areas.
-We use information theoretic approach to reflect upon the differences between the three study areas.
-The models with density estimates as a function of habitat and study area did not rank high among our candidate model sets, thus indicating no differences in the true densities between the three study areas (Table XX AIC).
+It is important to note that these differences also reflect the amount of snow leopard habitat available to snow leopards in each of the study areas.
+We used information theoretic approach to reflect upon the differences between the three study area.
+The models considering the density as a function of study areas ranked much lower in the AIC table, thus indicating no differences in true densities between the three study areas (Table XX AIC).

 Discussion